Meet the Veterinary Staff of Community Animal Hospital

 Sarah began working at Community Animal Hospital in 1999 during her senior year in high school as a kennel attendant.
 After high school, she pursued her career as a veterinary technician and attended County College of Morris for an associate's degree in biology while doing hands-on training at Community Animal Hospital.
 In 2006, she passed the veterinary technician national exam to become certified.
 She is now co-head technician and head surgical technician.
 In her spare time, she enjoys reading, gardening, and Friday nights at the movies.

 Bonnie has worked at Community Animal Hospital since 1986, starting as a kennel assistant, then as a veterinary assistant and receptionist, and now as a managerial assistant.
 She enjoys seeing pets with their people and, of course, helping them.
-She enjoys saltwater fishing with her husband, Marc, gardening, and spending time with her three dogs, Hershey, Wahoo, and Jack.
+She enjoys saltwater fishing with her husband, Marc, gardening and reading

 Peggy has been working as office manager at Community Animal Hospital for 23 years.
 She oversees the staff and ensures things run smoothly at such a busy practice.
 In her spare time, Peggy hikes, gardens, writes, and serves on the board of her local arts council.

 Carrie attended the University of Vermont for her bachelor's degree in pre-veterinary medicine and English.
 She has worked at Community Animal Hospital for more than a year and has gained a lot of experience, as she plans to attend veterinary school in the future.
 When she is not working, Carrie likes to relax with friends and listen to music.

 Valeria is currently attending school at Count College of Morris for photography and hopes to be an animal cop (animal control officer).
 Her hobbies include reading, spending time with her pets, and working out.
 She enjoys working at Community Animal Hospital because it allows her to help the animals she loves.